andrewshadura/inputplug/README.md

 * __\-d__

-    Don't daemonize.
+    Don't daemonise.
 Run in the foreground.

 * __\-0__